Use the right health service for your needs

 If you are not registered with a dentist.
 You can search online to find your nearest dentist taking on NHS patients.

-Summer holiday health in Somerset
+Holiday health in Somerset

 For advice and care on most summer conditions including hay fever, heat exhaustion, insect bites and sunburn, as well as other minor illnesses or injuries, you can visit your local community pharmacy and speak to a highly experienced pharmacist who can give you advice and recommend products and medication.